Pittsville, Texas: The 1888 Shooting of Lamar Johnson

 Around 11 pm on Saturday, October 13, 1888, an incident reflecting deep socio-political divisions occurred at the Liberty Hope Church, which was in the vicinity of Pittsville.
 While local black residents gathered for a church festival, half a dozen white men rode up to the church and called out for two local black politicians, Taylor Randon and his half-brother Lamar Johnson.
-As Randon and Johnson came out of the Church and headed toward the bushes, the white men opened fire injuring Randon's hand and killing Johnson.
-Randon supposedly had made some anti-Jaybird comments early that evening in Richmond, Texas where the county government was located.
+As Randon and Johnson came out of the Church and headed toward the bushes, the white men opened fire, injuring Randon's hand and killing Johnson.
+Randon supposedly had made some anti-Jaybird comments early that evening in Richmond, where the county government was located.
 After this incident, Randon supposedly fled the county to Houston out of fear for his life.

 The six young white men arrested by the local sheriff were members of the Fort Bend County Jaybirds, who were predominantly white and used violent means like this killing to remove the Woodpeckers, who were predominantly black with some white allies, from running the county government.
 Those arrested included Dick Preston, Walter Sims, Theophilus Simington, Seth Miller, Fred Fuller, and George Lass.
 Most revealing is Theophilus Simington, whose last name is most likely misspelled.
-The Simonton's were a predominant Fort Bend family and the founders of the Simonton plantation that eventually evolved into the present-day town of Simonton.
-The Simonton's were avid Jaybirds who resisted the post-Civil War Reconstruction efforts.
+The Simontons were a predominant Fort Bend family and the founders of the Simonton plantation that eventually evolved into the present-day town of Simonton.
+The Simontons were avid Jaybirds who resisted the post-Civil War Reconstruction efforts.

-Between 1888 and 1889, the Jaybird-Woodpecker feud raged throughout Fort Bend country.
-This particular incident created quite a stir in regional and national newspapers that included testimonials and conflicting information, including from Taylor Randon and the local Sheriff, Tom Garvey.
-Randon plays down the political feud, stating the incident was about a fight over several women, and asked for the Jaybirds to protect him when he planned to return.
-Sheriff Garvey, who was a Woodpecker, was forced to move his family to Galveston, Texas for their safety as he was "compelled to apologize for his severe strictures upon the negro killers."
+During 1888 and 1889, the Jaybird-Woodpecker feud raged throughout Fort Bend country.
+This particular incident created quite a stir in regional and national newspapers, that included testimonials and conflicting information, including from Taylor Randon and the local Sheriff, Tom Garvey.
+Randon played down the political feud, stating the incident was about a fight over several women, and asked for the Jaybirds to protect him when he planned to return.
+Sheriff Garvey, who was a Woodpecker, was forced to move his family to Galveston for their safety as he was "compelled to apologize for his severe strictures upon the negro killers."